Scottie35/PikaJS/README.md

 ## Okay, but how compatible is PikaJS?

-Pika will work with all modern browsers, including IE10+, and the majority of mobile browsers.
+Pika will work with all modern browsers, including IE10+, Edge, and the majority of mobile browsers.
 It is being used on [Sott.net](https://www.sott.net) - which gets millions of pageviews a month - with no complaints.
 So, I guess that means it works!

 PikaJS also includes a few things to improve compatibility with various browsers, but not TOO much.
 For the most part, I just made sure that what I used wasn't cutting edge, but instead widely supported and generally fast and small.